-And when we talk to each other, we are speaking many different languages.
-But despite our differences in language, there’s one thing that we all have in common: our language has evolved from ancient times to include onomatopoeicWhat Is Onomatopoeia?
+When we talk to each other, we are speaking many different languages.
+But despite our differences in language, there’s one thing that we all have in common: our language has evolved from ancient times to include onomatopoeic.

 Examples Of Onomatopoeia In Writing

 One of the most widely used literary devices in English is onomatopoeia.
 It is a word that represents a sound.
 This literary device can be found in poetry, novels, and even comics.
 Some examples of onomatopoeia include:

 “Bam!” – when someone makes a sudden movement (for example, when someone throws a ball).